 Hot tip: wear waterproof shoes, you might be wading through the ankle-deep creek at various points.

-14 – Soar over the orange landscapes in a helicopter
+21 – Soar over the orange landscapes in a helicopter

 Nothing short of a once-in-a-lifetime opportunity, riding shotgun in a chopper, travelers can get an aerial view of Arizona’s canyons (including the Grand Canyon, of course), valleys, trails, rivers, and sacred landmarks all at once, with an expert pilot dishing up plenty of fascinating tales and tidbits along the way.

+And best of all, you’ll have the whole world perfectly laid out below you like a massive model map!
 You can choose a helicopter tour based on your budget and the locations covered; The Wild West Tour, Desert Thunder Tour, and the Dust Devil Tour are all surefire winners.

-15 – Organize a picnic at Crescent Moon
+22 – Organize a picnic at Crescent Moon

 After hiking around the Cathedral Rock area, the Crescent Moon Picnic Site is an idyllic and quiet oasis to grab a photo of the famous landmark from afar, roll out the rug, and dig into a hearty meal.

-Surrounded by lush greenery and contrasting orange rockfaces, the locally-adored spot a great option for families with kids, thanks to the ample space for goofing around!
+Surrounded by lush greenery and contrasting orange rockfaces, the locally-adored spot is a great option for families with kids, thanks to the ample space for goofing around!

 After polishing off the wine and cheese, you can also explore the Crescent Moon Ranch or take a quick, refreshing dip in the nearby stream.

-16 – Bask in the sunshine in Monument Valley
+24 – Bask in the sunshine in Monument Valley

 Undeniably one of the unmissable things to do in Sedona for movie buffs, make sure to visit Monument Valley, the natural backdrop that has appeared in countless John Wayne films.
+This spectacular site drew many of the great Western filmmakers due to its towering stones and vast, open plains; and now, you can follow in their cinematic footsteps!

 Travelers are spoiled for activities in the valley: explore the desert rock landmarks, pay a visit to the tribal park, or drop by the Cameron Trading Post, just to name a few.
+Located in Navajo Tribal Park, a few hours’ drive away, it’s best visited on a pre-organized day trip.

+Fed up with all the hikes?
+Is that sun starting to sizzle?
+For a refreshing (literally) change of pace, consider hopping in a kayak for an hour or two!
 Sedona has no shortage of Kayaking spots along the Verde River, with both guided kayaking tours or self-guided rentals available.

-Hot tip: Combine the adventure with a wine tasting or bass fishing session for an even more memorable day on the water.
+Hot tip: Combine the adventure with a wine-tasting or bass-fishing session for an even more memorable day on the water.

-19 – Cool off in the pools at Slide Rock State Park
+27 – Cool off in the pools at Slide Rock State Park

 While predominantly known for its nationally-loved natural swimming holes, this Oak Creek Canyon park actually has a far more diverse resume.